unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Namehashing is an algorithm that converts a domain name in a classical format (like `www.example.crypto`) to ERC721 token id.
 All .crypto ecosystem contracts accept domain name as a method argument in a form of ERC721 token.
 Namehashing is defined as a part of [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm) standard.
 [Example implementation](https://github.com/unstoppabledomains/resolution/blob/master/src/cns/namehash.ts) in JavaScript.
+See the standard for a text description of the algorithm.

 One can verify his implementation of namehashing algorithm using the following reference table: